BetterDiscord/docs/docs/users/index.md

 ### Live Editor

-BetterDiscord allows you to modify your Discord application and see the changes apply in real time.
+BetterDiscord allows you to modify your Discord application and see the changes apply in real-time.

 ### Transparency